Stop improving everything at once. Find the one skill shift that gets you to your target band fastest.

 Keep going

-Enter your four module scores and see your overall band in seconds- with a clear action plan for what to improve first.
+The free IELTS band calculator that turns your four module scores into your real overall band score in seconds- using the exact official rounding, plus a clear plan for what to improve first.